legalese noun 1. the formal and technical language of legal documents.

 Legalese's founder and director, Eitan is a practising attorney with a background in commercial and entertainment law and tech entrepreneurship.
 Eitan has worked with sectors across the board, from creative, advertising and media, to educational, non-profit and technology industries.

-Steph is a practising attorney licensed in both South Africa and New York with a background in media and commerce.
+Steph is a practising attorney licensed in South Africa and New York with a background in media and commerce.
 He specialises in intellectual property law, with his expertise including trade mark searches, filing, prosecution and litigation; open source licensing; advertising law; counterfeit goods; domain name disputes and IP-related commercial agreements.
 Steph focuses on tech trends, with a fascination with data science, blockchain and crypto developments.

 Legalese's paralegal and brand manager, Catherine focuses on music and tech trends, legal research and drafting, royalty administration and legal applications, registrations and licensing.